The Employability Bursary is currently closed, due to funds being exhausted. Applications will reopen in February 2024.

 - expenses incurred as part of a credit-bearing module (such as a final year project, a year in industry, or a medical rotation placement).

-To apply for the Employability Bursary, you should complete an online application form.
+To apply for the Employability Bursary, you should complete the application form.
 You will also need to upload your CV.

-Please note that each application will be reviewed on a first come, first served basis until the fund has been exhausted.
+Applications will be reviewed on a first-come, first-served basis until the fund runs out.
 Once your application is received, you should receive a decision within ten working days.
 It can then take up to four weeks after the decision has been made for you to receive the payment.